eusip/POM/README.md

 The hierarchical index structure can be understood according to the array which forms the MultiIndex object.
 The first element of the index is one of the following values: 'features', 'labels', 'level_0', 'seq_level_labels_lvl1' or 'words'.

-The value 'words' provides a MultiIndex Series containing the following tuple of values: ['index_text', 'id_sentence', 'level_1'] where 'index_text' indexes the raw filename for each movie review, 'id_sentence' indexes the sentences in the review, and 'level_1' indexes each word in each sentence.
-This MultiIndex Series indexes the rows of each of the following Dataframes.
+Each row in 'words' is indexed by the following tuple of values: ['index_text', 'id_sentence', 'level_1'] where 'index_text' indexes the raw filename for each movie review, 'id_sentence' indexes the sentences in the review, and 'level_1' indexes each word in each sentence.
+This array indexes the rows of each of the following pieces of data in the dataframe.

-### Level 2: Feature Series
+### Features

-Feature series are indexed according to the tuple ('features', [feature name], dimension) where the number of dimensions count the number of series that comprise a particular feature.
+Features consist of the tuple ('features', [feature name], dimension) where the number of dimensions count the number of columns that comprise a particular feature.

 | feature name          | feature type          | dimensions |
 | --------------------- | --------------------- | ---------- |